tactics-osrs/Super-Menu/README.md

 ## Super Menu
 Super Menu is a command-line interface (CLI) tool written in Batch scripting language for Windows.
-It provides a simple and user-friendly menu to access and perform various system operations.
+It provides a simple and user-friendly menu packed with options to access and perform various system operations.

 ## Features